senseye-inc/senseye-react-native-sdk/example/README.md

 Once the app is running on your device, changes to the codebase will be actively reflected onto the app.
 If necessary, you can reload the app by pressing `r` in the CLI window/tab that is running Metro.

-The "Full Demo" can be modified by making changes inside `/example/src/screens/FullDemoScreen.tsx`.
+The "Full Demo" can be modified by making changes inside `./src/screens/FullDemoScreen.tsx`.

 ### Android
 If your device is already configured and connected via USB, you can simply follow these steps to deploy the app to your device:

-1. Start Metro:
+1. Navigate to this directory and start Metro:
     ```
     yarn start
     ```
-2. Let Metro run in its own terminal, then run the app:
+2. Navigate to this directory in a separate terminal and run the app:
     ```
     yarn android
     ```